 You can invest in one particular style to fit any and all occasions that you might run across: for example, you might find the ID Convention Tote is a fabulous multipurpose tote.
 Or, you can invest in a number of different totes, keeping in mind special occasions that may crop up over time: the Mia Reversible Tote comes to mind.
 Custom tote bags are a great way to get your logo out there while still ensuring that the items your logo is on are useful and practical – not to mention attractive.

 Do you want to know how to get a lot of promotional impact out of your marketing efforts?
 Promotional stress balls can be used in creative ways to boost brand awareness.
-They are inexpensive and consumers are likely to keep them around, making them a great promotional giveaway.
+They’re inexpensive and consumers are likely to keep them around, making them a great promotional giveaway.

 A Word about Branding

-The point behind branding is that it builds an emotional connection between a consumer and a business.
+The point of branding is to build an emotional connection between a consumer and a business.
 This is done with a name, logo, or color scheme.
-While it takes time to build this kind of repertoire, a promotional giveaway can be a good short cut.
+While it takes time to build this kind of rapport, a promotional giveaway can be a good short cut.

 Consumer studies tell marketers that the more often someone thinks of a business, the more likely they are to choose that business when they need something.
 By imprinting your name or logo on stress balls, the consumer sees your message every time they use it.